 Fushimi Inari Shrine or the Kyoto Fox Shrine (伏見稲荷大社, pronounced Fushimi Inari Taisha in Japanese) is an important Shinto shrine in southern Kyoto and one of the most popular tourist sites in the whole of Japan.
-After my visit to the Kyoto Fox Shrine, inspired by Memoirs of a Geisha and a yearning to learn more this ancient places quirky history, I can’t say that I am surprised by its popularity even given the ridiculous amount of competition it faces in this ancient island nation.
+It is also the famed home of the viral ‘fake’ species Ianri Foxes, but I still wanted to are Inari Foxes Real?
+After my visit to the Kyoto Fox Shrine, inspired by Memoirs of a Geisha and a yearning to learn more this ancient places quirky history, I can’t say that I am surprised by the popularity of the Kyoto Shrine orange gates – even given the ridiculous amount of competition it faces in this ancient island nation!

 Thousands of vivid orange (correction – vermilion to be specific) torii gates line the well trodden path, wrapping you up and protecting you from the outside world in a network of trails leading into a wooded forest sanctuary… When there is a gap in the gates you are treated to vision of lush green forest and a feeling of magic as you make your way up the sacred Mount Inari.
 This truly is one place you need to go in Japan, and I’m glad I did (even though it’s not a UNESCO site!)